Reese-Chen/BSC-MDD/README.md

 Scripts were developed using R and Matlab.

 ### Step 1: Multi-site Harmonization
-Harmonization of individual rsFCs in the PKU and XY cohort with reference to the UKBiobank dataset using ComBat function in “sva” package in R. (1 Multi-site harmonization.R)
+Harmonization of individual rsFCs in the PKU and XYH cohort with reference to the UKBiobank dataset using ComBat function in “sva” package in R. (1 Multi-site harmonization.R)

 ### Step 2: BSC Calculation
 Computing the Brain Sex Continuum (BSC) score and split BSC scores within and between 6 networks.
 (2_BSC_calculation.m)